NLnetLabs/simdzone/FORMAT.md

   * [RFC2181 section 11](https://datatracker.ietf.org/doc/html/rfc2181#section-11)

 * RFC1035 specifies two control directives "$INCLUDE" and "$ORIGIN".
 RFC2308 specifies the "$TTL" directive.
-BIND implements the "$GENERATE" directive.
-  Since "$" (dollar sign) is not reserved, "$GENERATE" (and "$TTL" before RFC2308) is considered a valid hostname in other implementations.
-It seems "$" is better considered a reserved character (possibly limiting it's special status to the start of the line), to allow for reliable extensibility in the future.
+BIND additionally implements the "$DATE" and "$GENERATE" directives.
+Since "$" (dollar sign) is not reserved, both "$DATE" and "$GENERATE" (and "$TTL" before RFC2308) are considered valid domain names in other implementations (based on what is accepted for domain names, see earlier points).
+It seems "$" is better considered a reserved character (possibly limiting it's special special status to the start of the line), to allow for reliable extensibility in the future.

+  > BIND seems to already throw an error if "$" is encountered, see
+  > `lib/dns/master.c`.
+Presumably, the "$DATE" directive is written when the
+  > zone is written to disk(?)
+In the code it is refererred to as
+  > __dump_time__ and later used to calculate __ttl_offset__.